 Smart media payment methods will include a SEPTA-branded card that will be available for purchase at all transit stations, Center City Regional Rail hubs and other SEPTA sales locations.
 In addition, customers will be able to use their own devices – such as compliant credit and debit cards that offer contactless payment, near field communication-enabled smartphones and smart-chip equipped identification cards, just to name a few – as part of the open fare system.
 Discounted fare rates will be available simply by registering these devices with SEPTA.
 In addition, customers who wish to continue using cash under NPT will be able to purchase one-way rail fares and make transactions at the fareboxes on buses and trolleys.

-A full breakdown of the proposed Fiscal Year 2014 fare increase is also available online by clicking here.
+A full breakdown of the proposed Fiscal Year 2014 fare increase is also available online.

 In addition, SEPTA personnel will be available to answer questions during the following public hearings: Monday April 15 at the Delaware County Courthouse in Media, PA; Tuesday April 16 at the Montgomery County Human Services Center in Norristown, PA; Wednesday, April 17 at SEPTA Headquarters in Philadelphia; Friday, April 19 at West Chester Borough Hall in West Chester, PA; and Monday, April 22 at the Bucks County Free Library in Doylestown, PA.
 There are two sessions at each day, 2 p.m. and 6 p.m. at the locations in the suburban counties, and 11 a.m. and 5 p.m. in Philadelphia.